pinterest/ktlint/documentation/release-latest/docs/install/cli.md

 2. After downloading the file you can add it to your environment variables (aka %PATH%)

 3. You should now be able to use `ktlint -F`

+OR

+You can also make use of the `ktlint.bat` file to help with the formatting.
+- See path `ktlint-cli/src/main/scripts/ktlint.bat`